atbradley/smoltalk/README.md

-# Smalltalk
+# Smoltalk

-Smalltalk is a small, simple "microframework" for creating agentic AI applications.
+Smoltalk is a small, simple "microframework" for creating agentic AI applications.
+👤